libgd/libgd/src/readme.txt

           requested, unless the end of the file has been reached, in which case the function should return zero, or an error has occurred, in which case the function should return -1.
-The programmer then creates a [67]gdSource structure and sets the source pointer to the input function and the context pointer to any value which is useful to the programmer.
+The programmer then creates a gdSource structure and sets the source pointer to the input function and the context pointer to any value which is useful to the programmer.

-          The example below implements [68]gdImageCreateFromPng by
-          creating a custom data source and invoking gdImageCreateFromPngSource.
+          The example below implements gdImageCreateFromPng by creating a custom data source and invoking gdImageCreateFromPngSource.

 static int freadWrapper(void *context, char *buf, int len);